kcwong395/SecurityTechnology_Note/README.md

 # SecurityTechnology_Note
-This is a learning summary of the course EE4215 Security Technology
+This is a learning summary of the course EE4215 Security Technology, in City University of Hong Kong ~~and also a practice for markdown syntax~~.
 ## Terminology Explanation
 ### 1. Brute-Force Attack
 >   Trying every possible key on a piece of cipher text until an intelligible translation into plain text is obtained.
+>
+>   See example on [Casear Cipher](https://github.com/kcwong395/SecurityTechnology_Note/blob/master/Classical%20Ciphers/CaesarCipher/caesar_cipher_BruteForce.py) brute-force attempt

 ### 2. Cryptanalysis
->   An attempt to deduce a specific plaintext or the key being used by studying the **nature** of the algorithm and some common **characteristics** of the plaintext
+>   An attempt to deduce a specific plaintext or the key being used by studying the **nature** of the algorithm and some common **characteristics** of the plaintext.
+For example, English Letter Frequencies

 ### 3. Symmetric Cipher Model
->   Sender and recipient share a common secret key(k)
+>   Sender and recipient share a **common** secret key(K)
 >
 >   Mathematically,
 >